ariscript/mc-query/README.md

 run the convienient testing script `./test` (or `py -3 test` on Windows).
 You can also just run a minecraft server without the cargo tests (useful for debugging with IDEs) with `./test --server-only true`.

-This requires a decently modern version of Python 3, and a recent version of java to run the server.
+This requires a decently modern version of Python 3, and Java 17 or higher to run the server.

 ## License